-It is proposed that the regional water quality management plan for the greater Milwaukee watersheds portion of Southeastern Wisconsin be updated, revised, and extended to a new design year 2020.
-The contemplated work effort will result in the reevaluation and, as necessary, revision of the three major elements comprising the original plan-the land use element; the point source pollution abatement element; and the nonpoint source pollution abatement element.
+The regional water quality management plan for the greater Milwaukee watersheds portion of Southeastern Wisconsin is being updated, revised, and extended to a new design year 2020.
+That work effort will result in the reevaluation and, as necessary, revision of the three major elements comprising the original plan-the land use element; the point source pollution abatement element; and the nonpoint source pollution abatement element.
 In addition, a groundwater element will be added largely based upon recently completed and ongoing programs.

-The regional water quality management plan updating will employ a seven-step planning process through which the principal functional relationships existing within the planning area related to water quality management can be accurately described, and the effect of different courses of action with respect to land use and facility development tested and evaluated.
+The regional water quality management plan updating employs a seven-step planning process through which the principal functional relationships existing within the planning area related to water quality management can be accurately described, and the effect of different courses of action with respect to land use and facility development tested and evaluated.
 The seven steps involved in this planning process are: 1) study organization; 2) inventory; 3) formulation of objectives and standards; 4) analysis and forecast; 5) preparation, test, and evaluation of alternative plans; 6) plan selection; and 7) plan implementation.
-Report preparation and public involvement are additional steps which are integrated throughout the process.
+Report preparation and public involvement are additional steps which are being integrated throughout the process.

-It is anticipated that the regional water quality management planning and the ongoing MMSD 2020 facility planning will be conducted in separate, but coordinated and cooperative, work efforts.
-There is a defined need for interfacing these two planning efforts for many of the work elements and some work elements will be jointly carried out.
+The regional water quality management planning and the ongoing MMSD 2020 facility planning are being conducted in separate, but coordinated and cooperative, work efforts.
+There is a defined need for interfacing these two planning efforts for many of the work elements and some work elements are being jointly carried out.

 This project includes the primary plan preparation.
-This project will be supported by projects 300-4002, 300-4003, and 300-4004, which included water quality modeling, water quality monitoring, and groundwater resources modeling, respectively.
+This project is supported by projects 300-4002, 300-4003, and 300-4004, which included water quality modeling, water quality monitoring, and groundwater resources modeling, respectively.

-This project will be accomplished largely with currently available data.
+This project is being accomplished largely with currently available data.
 This will allow the plan update to be largely completed in approximately 36 months over calendar years beginning late in 2003, and ending late in 2006, with selected elements being completed earlier.
 Some of the plan documentation, public involvement, and continuing support for the related MMSD facility planning program will be carried out in late 2006 and early 2007.

-The documentation of the regional water quality management plan update will be primarily focused on two media.
-The first media will include the preparation of two written reports.
-The first report will be a planning report setting forth a clear written and graphic description of the regional water quality management plan update, including a water quality report in summary form, the land use plan element in summary form, the surface water quality management plan, including a point source pollution abatement plan sub-element, and the groundwater protection plan element.
-A separate water quality report to be prepared will provide a description of the major stream reaches, and of selected intermittent stream reaches, along with a description of current water quality, sediment quality, biological conditions, and sources of water pollution.
+The documentation of the regional water quality management plan update is primarily focused on two media.
+The first medium include the preparation of two written reports.
+The first report is a planning report setting forth a clear written and graphic description of the regional water quality management plan update, including a water quality report in summary form, the land use plan element in summary form, the surface water quality management plan, including a point source pollution abatement plan sub-element and the nonpoint source pollution abatement plan sub-element, and the groundwater protection plan element.
+A separate water quality report provides a description of the major stream reaches, and of selected intermittent stream reaches, along with a description of current water quality, sediment quality, biological conditions, and sources of water pollution.
 Available information on groundwater quality will also be included.
-The second media to be used to document the plan will be a PowerPoint-formatted presentation designed to document the plan findings and conclusions and the planning process.
+The second medium used to document the plan is a PowerPoint-formatted presentation designed to document the plan findings and conclusions and the planning process.
 This presentation is expected to evolve over the plan preparation period and will take varied forms, depending upon the state of the process and the specific needs for the communication tool.
 Ultimately, it will have segments which mirror the content of the planning report outline, but will be greatly simplified and presented in summary format.